xxdoc/libs/libVT/README.txt

 depends on msxml3.dll

-must set TimerObj, setting owner variable is optional
+must set TimerObj

+used in MAP.ShellExt